Who Is Judd Apatow?

 Apatow continued his TV duties by executive producing the hit HBO series Girls, starring Lena Dunham.
 He also oversaw the first comedy issue of Vanity Fair.
 And 2015 saw the release of Apatow's next full-length feature as a director, Trainwreck, starring Amy Schumer as a commitment-phobic writer who develops interest in a physician (Bill Hader).

 Some of Apatow's more recent producing credits include: the musical dramedy Begin Again (2014), the Andy Samberg-led comedy Popstar: Never Stop Never Stopping (2016) and the Oscar-nominated The Big Sick (2017).

 Apatow has an estimated net worth of $90 million, according to Celebrity Net Worth.

 Judd Apatow was born in Syosset, New York, on December 6, 1967, to Tami Shad and Maury Apatow.
 Judd worked at his local high school station, hosting "Club Comedy" and interviewing talent like John Candy, Jay Leno, Jerry Seinfeld and Weird Al Yankovic.
 Apatow was also an avid TV watcher, immersing himself in comedic fare like Taxi, The Mary Tyler Moore Show, Rhoda and Saturday Night Live.

 Apatow went west and attended the University of Southern California for a time, where he studied screenwriting.
 He worked as a stand-up comedian, including a stint on the TV series Comic Strip Live, before realizing that he was better equipped at penning material for others.
 He wrote for comedians like Roseanne Barr, Jim Carrey and Tom Arnold, and by 1992, had earned an executive producer position with the sketch/variety series The Ben Stiller Show.
-Though the show ran for one season, Apatow won an Emmy for his writing.
+Though the show ran for just one season, Apatow won an Emmy Award for his writing.